Australian bush horses and riders

 Another instalment will recognise some of the great bush riders and horses who gave inspiration to Neale Lavis.
 At centre of this story, will be the Chittick family of Kangaroo Valley in New South Wales.
 I will pay tribute to the work of Alan Chittick in revealing the extraordinary history of the famous horses and riders who competed in show-ring horse high-jumping events, an essential and incredibly exciting feature of Australian agricultural shows in the period 1900 to 1950.

 These dashing horses, men and women commanded huge followings at shows along the eastern seaboard.
-Try picking who is horse and who is rider from names including Musician, Mrs Stace, Maisie, Bob Chittick, Nelson Chittick, Dariel, Rowley Doctor, Thumbs Up, Lady Radium, Dolly Fogg, Dungog, Emily Roach and Azara!
+Try picking who is horse and who is rider from names including Musician, Mrs Stace, Maisie, Bob Chittick, Nelson Chittick, Dariel, Rowley Doctor, Thumbs Up, Lady Radium, Dolly Fogg, Dungog, Emilie Roach and Azara!

 Famous national horses and riders pitched themselves against local heroes and amazing feats of high jumping were celebrated with enormous rivalry and enthusiasm.